 - For deaths between 1962 and 1971, enter an inquest number.

-To find an inquest number, consult the hard-copy inquest index which is available in our Reading Rooms.
-It is also available in some libraries.
+If you need to find an inquest number, consult the hard-copy inquest index which is available in our North Melbourne Reading Room.
+A database version of the index is also available in some libraries and genealogical centres.
 Some earlier inquests can be viewed online, but most need to be viewed in the reading room.

 About these records